129Ashish/Codsoft_intern_tasks/README.md

 # Generic Codebase Project 🚀
-## Tagline: "A collection of code snippets for various programming problems"...
+## Tagline: "A collection of code snippets for various programming problems"

 📖 Description.